zhangyuanwei/node-siri/README.md

 ## Getting Started

-The installation script requires ports 80 and 443 to be open, and should run under a privileged account which can open those ports.
+The installation script requires TCP/443 and optionally TCP/80 (for the setup, this port can be changed) to be open and should run under a privileged account which can open those ports.

+Normal operation requires port TCP/443 to be open and optionally UDP/53 (if using dnsproxy) to be open, and should run under a privileged account which can open those ports.

+### Configuration

+Configuration can come either from the command line or your `config.json` file.

+1. Copy `config.json.sample` to `config.json`.
+1. Use a text editor to edit your defaults.

+While it is recommended to keep your configuration in the file, you may wish you temporarily change some settings while testing.
+To do so, add the argument(s) on the command line.

+    sudo node examples/proxy.js --debug 1 --locale zh

 ### DNS